Two presentations from the 2015 Northern Short Course are now online! Click here to view them

 |NPPA Member||Non-member||Student NPPA member/Active military||Student non-member|

-Student registartion is limited to full-time students.
+Student registration is limited to full-time students and active duty military.
 Valid ID is required at the NSC registration desk to receive your badge.

 1) As is our custom for many years, the Northern Short Course offers a number of scholarships (in the form of tuition waivers) for NPPA members who are out of work or in genuine financial need.
 Apply in writing to the Registration Chair explaining your circumstances.